artiriart/quincy/_posts/2024-10-03-privacy_policy.md

 - **Request Data Access**: You may ask what data has been collected related to your use of **Quincy**.
 - **Request Data Deletion**: You may request the deletion of your data, subject to certain exceptions (such as data required by law or essential to the Bot's core functionality).

-To exercise these rights, please contact us at [Your Email or Discord Contact].
+To exercise these rights, please contact us at Discord:**@artiriart**.
 We will respond to your request within a reasonable timeframe.

 ## 6. Changes to This Privacy Policy